 KETCHICAN, ALASKA -- When checking out, I tried to settle my account with the credit card I had given them when I checked in.
 It was declined.
 Apparently, the cruise ship had put over $1000 charges through to my credit card company without my knowledge on the second day of the cruise.
 The credit card company authorized the charge.
 The cruise ship said it was declined.
 After an hour of confusion, the cruise ship came up with the authorization number and didn't continue insisting I pay twice.
 Hmmmmmm...wonder where that authorization number appeared from?
 Fortunately the credit card company stuck with the fact that they did not decline those charges.

-The entertainment was great, and the dance instructor and activities coordinators were outstanding -- except for the Scrabble Tournament which turned out to be a get together of disappointed players who were expecting the host Ryan to appear -- but he didn't, and the players were moved from the theater to someplace else so they would not disturb those watching the movie.
+The entertainment was great, and the dance instructor and activities coordinators were outstanding, except for the Scrabble Tournament which turned out to be a get-together of disappointed players who were expecting the host Ryan to appear.
+But he didn't, and the players were moved from the theater to someplace else so they would not disturb those watching the movie.
 Isn't Scrabble a rather quiet game???

 The tours were great, and if you book the early (6:30 am) Bear Watch, your chances of seeing a bear (one) is better.
 It is expensive, but watching that bear catch a salmon is fascinating!
 And the float plane is an enjoyable flight into Neets Bay near Ketchican.
 The people on board were the best part -- young and old -- they were all delightful!
 I didn't hear anyone grumbling, and it was a good cruise overall.
 Just watch your credit card bill when it comes to be sure you weren't charged twice.
 I keep a low limit on purpose!